bishoco/foolish-project/README.md

 * data - This is where the API json files are stored
 * foolnews - This is project folder
 * wireframe - the original wireframes for the project

+**Running locally**
+This project can be cloned and run locally.
+Python and Django need to be installed.
+Execute these commands in the project root:
+* python manage.py migrate
+* python manage.py runserver
+* open the site at http://127.0.0.1:8000/

+**Auto Deploy**
+I created a batch script that creates a django project, installs the app, and gets the server running locally.
+It contains a tar of my app and installs it to the newly created django project.
+It's in the auto-deploy directory of this project.
+* run the foolnews-deploy.bat
+* open the site at http://127.0.0.1:8000/
+_Note: this installs my django-articles app to your user directory.
+To remove the app from your user directory run uninstall.bat